Paterson, NJ Solar Panels

 Paterson Electricity Prices

-New Jersey electricity rates have risen from 16.4 cents per kWh in 2021 to 19.4 cents per kWh in 2024—an 18% increase in just three years, consistently outpacing the national average.
+New Jersey’s electricity rate climbed from 16.4 cents per kWh in 2021 to 19.4 cents per kWh in 2024 — an increase of roughly 18%.
+Over that same period, the national average rose from 13.7 to just 16.5 cents per kWh.

 Price of Energy: New Jersey vs National Average